-- 3.1 This section outlines further considerations that DfE should bear in mind when examining the results in this report. - 3.2 The insurance market would offer different premium rates to each academy based on their risk profile and claims history.
-The RPA will therefore vary in the amount of value that each academy receives from it, which may make it more likely that those academies currently paying high insurance premiums will join, which is a form of selection against the RPA (known as anti-selection).
+- 3.1 This section outlines further considerations that DfE should bear in mind when examining the results in this report. - 3.2 The insurance market would offer different premium rates to each school based on their risk profile and claims history.
+The RPA will therefore vary in the amount of value that each school receives from it, which may make it more likely that those schools currently paying high insurance premiums will join, which is a form of selection against the RPA (known as anti-selection).
 This would create a risk profile that may not be in line with the claims data. - 3.3 The actuarial analysis undertaken for the arrangement does not include a specific consideration of latent claims.
 These are claims of a type that was not anticipated at the time that cover was provided, though these claims would be funded by DfE if they were to arise in the future.
 This represents a source of uncertainty in the level of claims to the arrangement. - 3.4 There is no explicit allowance for Periodical Payment Orders, i.e. claims that, rather than settling as a lump sum amount, require regular payments to be made in order to compensate the claimant.
-Any Periodical Payment Orders would be funded from DfE funds if they were to arise. - 3.5 In DfE's accounts, provisions, contingent assets and contingent liabilities are considered in accordance with International Accounting Standard 37 (IAS 37).
+Any Periodical Payment Orders would most likely be funded from DfE funds if they were to arise. - 3.5 In DfE's accounts, provisions, contingent assets and contingent liabilities are considered in accordance with International Accounting Standard 37 (IAS 37).
 Under IAS 37 future payments for claims made to the RPA will require a provision to be held by DfE.
 DfE utilise this provision as claims are reported and allocate budget at this point.
-DfE will therefore have to ensure that funds are available when needed. - 3.6 The growing number of academies creates further uncertainty as the historical data may not be representative of the future experience. - 3.7 In preparing this advice, we have considered the extent to which our analysis may be affected by material risks arising from the impact of the COVID-19 pandemic.
+DfE will therefore have to ensure that funds are available when needed. - 3.6 Since 1 April 2020 the RPA has provided cover to LAMS in addition to academies.
+The growing number of LAMS creates an additional source of uncertainty, as the ways in which local authority schools join the RPA may differ to that of academies. - 3.7 Due to the lack of historical data in relation to LAMS, we currently assume that LAMS and academies pose the same level of risk.
+As the volume of data for local authority maintained schools grows over time, any differences in experience between LAMS and academies will become clearer. - 3.8 In preparing this advice, we have considered the extent to which our analysis may be affected by material risks arising from the impact of the COVID-19 pandemic.
 Any adjustments and additional uncertainty to reflect such risks are discussed in sections 1 and 2 of the report.
 The situation around COVID-19 continues to rapidly evolve and the full impact of the virus will not be known until further evidence has been established.
 Once the implications of the COVID-19 pandemic become more apparent, it is recommended that the advice is reviewed to check it is still appropriate in light of the emerging information.